Healthcare to Indonesia

 Trends and opportunities

 There has been sharp growth in the number of private hospital developments across Indonesia, particularly in the most heavily populated provinces of Java and Sumatra.
-There are now 1888 public hospitals and 1069 private hospitals in Indonesia.
+According to a 2019 data from the Indonesian Health Ministry, in total there are 2,813 hospitals in Indonesia, consisting of 1,026 public hospials and 1,787 private hospitals (Source: Katadata, List of Hospital Ownership in Indonesia, October 2019.
+Indonesian language only).
 Ramsay Health Care has established their international footprint with three hospital chains in this market.

 Although the economy is growing at a steady pace across the archipelago, there is an unequal distribution of health care services between urban and rural areas.
 To cater to the rising demand for healthcare services, better access to hospital services for the poor and rural population, some private and public hospitals are looking to increase their bed capacity via the expansion of existing facilities or construction of new hospitals and primary care.
-Another challenge for the private hospital sector in Indonesia is the limited availability of qualified healthcare professionals.
-In 2015 it was estimated that 600,000 Indonesians spent A$1.4 billion on medical treatment overseas in Malaysia, Singapore and Thailand.
+Another challenge for the private hospital sector in Indonesia is the limited availability of qualified healthcare professionals, thereby causing Indonesians to seek treatment overseas.
+A 2018 report published by consulting firm Oliver Wyman highlighted revenue loss of about US$48 billion a year from outbound medical tourism.
+(Source: Oliver Wyman, The Future of the Indonesian Healthcare Ecosystem, The Outlook to 2030.
+Fee based access.
+Accessed August 2020)

 With the middle-class population forecast to increase to 135 million by 2030, coupled with greater awareness of the importance of maintaining a healthier lifestyle, the number of elderly people in Indonesia is expected to increase to 36 million by 2030.
 Most elderly homes in Indonesia provide social services, but with a very limited capability to provide comprehensive nursing care.
 Find out more at the Austrade’s Aged care to Indonesia market profile.